erajur/My-DSP-box/README.md

 # My-DSP-box
 DSP lib collection
-Thats new lib with integer mathem
+Thats new lib with integer math